 The Commission on Ministry (COM) helps discern present and future needs for ministry in ECMN.
 The COM guides and examines postulants and candidates for the diaconate and priesthood in their journey towards ordination, and works to provide continuing education for clergy and lay professionals employed in the church.

-To contact the Commission on Ministry, please email the chair, the Rev. Anna Doherty.
+To contact the Commission on Ministry, please email the chair, the Rev. Margaret Thor.

 Council acts as the governing board of convention throughout the year, providing oversight for the organization, assisting in the development and approval of the financial statement of mission and helping to set and align the vision for ECMN.

-To contact Council, please email vice-chair Brian Ostenso.
+To contact Council, please email the vice-chair, the Rev. Jennifer McNally.

 The Standing Committee is a Counsel of Advice to the Bishop; considers consents for a parish, mission, or ECMN entity to acquire, dispose of, or encumber the real property; approve candidates for ordination to the diaconate or priesthood; and consent to the elections and proposed consecrations of bishops in The Episcopal Church.
 In the event that there is no Bishop, the Standing Committee acts as the Ecclesiastical Authority until a Bishop can be elected.

-To contact the Standing Committee, please email the president, the Rev. Devon Anderson.
+To contact the Standing Committee, please email the president, Sue Grove.

 The Trustees are responsible for the financial assets—including real estate, investments, loan funds, and planned giving—of ECMN and its faith communities.
 The Trustees also hold title to all real and personal property for mission faith communities in ECMN.
 The Trustees ensure that all property and assets of the church are used and remain available for the use of all Episcopalians engaged in God’s mission.

-To contact the Trustees, please email the vice-chair, the Rev. Morris Goodwin.
+To contact the Trustees, please email the vice president, The Rev. Susan Moss.

 Committees of Elected Bodies